mathieuelisa/mathieuelisa/README.md

 ### Hi there, I'm Mathieu 👋

-## French Developer Fullstack JS based in Paris
+## French Developer Fullstack JS based in Paris.

 - 🔭 I working on my Portfolio and a Hangman Game as a autodidact
 - 🌱 I’m currently learning React.JS 🤣